 Images are labeled and organized according to Wordnet, a lexical database of English words – nouns, verbs, adverbs, and adjectives – sorted by groups of synonyms called synsets.

 Between 2011 and 2012, Alex Krizhevsky won several international machine and deep learning competitions with his creation AlexNet, a convolutional neural network.

 AlexNet built off and improved upon LeNet5 (built by Yann LeCun years earlier).
 It initially contained only eight layers – five convolutional followed by three fully connected layers – and strengthened the speed and dropout using rectified linear units.

 Its success kicked off a convolutional neural network renaissance in the deep learning community.

 It may sound cute and insignificant, but the so-called “Cat Experiment” was a major step forward.

-Using a neural network spread over thousands of computers, the team presented 10,000,000 unlabeled images – randomly taken from YouTube – to the system and allowed it to run.
+Using a neural network spread over thousands of computers, the team presented 10,000,000 unlabeled images – randomly taken from YouTube – to the system and allowed it to run analyses on the data.

 When this unsupervised learning session was complete, the program had taught itself to identify and recognize cats, performing nearly 70% better than previous attempts at unsupervised learning.

 It wasn’t perfect, though.
 The network recognized only about 15% of the presented objects.
 That said, it was yet another baby step towards genuine AI.